MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-pricing-scenarios.md

 **Cost calculations**

 - One participant on Microsoft Teams (Inbound from Mae)x 20 minutes x rate per participant per minute*.
-- One participant on the PSTN (inbound from Mae)x 20 minutes x 0.022 per participant per minute = $0.44
+- One participant on the PSTN (inbound from Mae) x 20 minutes x 0.022 per participant per minute = $0.44
-- One participant on VOIP (inbound to Matias)x20 x 0.004 per participant per minute= $0.08
+- One participant on VOIP (inbound to Matias) x 20 x 0.004 per participant per minute= $0.08
-- Customer Service bot does not introduce additional ACS charges.
+- Customer Service bot does not introduce additional Azure Communication Services charges.

 * Mae's participation is covered by her Teams license

 **Total cost for the call**: $0.44 + $0.08 = $0.52

-### Pricing example: Customer calls through Microsoft Teams is transferred from one agent to another a phone call
+### Inbound: Customer calls from Microsoft Teams and the call is transferred

 Mae is a customer and calls your US toll-free number (acquired from Communication Services) from Microsoft Teams.
 Customer Service routes the call landing on the Azure Communication Services to the agent, Matias.
 Matias accepts the incoming call from Mae and starts the recording.
 They speak for 10 minutes after which Matias transfers the call to product expert, Cole's mobile.
 Cole accepts the call and talks to Mae for another 10 minutes.
 The recording ends after Cole ends the call.